Regulation XIX: Academic Appeals Procedure

 Our expectations of you under this policy:

-If you are considering making an appeal against a decision affecting your progress or status, you are advised to read this document and check that the reason for your appeal is covered by the list of ‘grounds for appeal’ in the document.
-You can seek advice from the Students’ Union Advice Centre; from your Faculty or School Office; or from the Information, Advice and Guidance Service.
-If you do decide to make a formal appeal, you should follow the details set out in the formal procedure section of the document.
+If you're considering submitting an appeal against a decision affecting your progress or status, you should read this document and check that the reason for your appeal is covered by the list of valid grounds for appeal.
+You can seek advice from the Students’ Union Advice Centre; from your Faculty or School; or from the University's Student Support team.
+If you do decide to submit an appeal, you should follow the procedure described in the document.

 Your expectations of us under this policy: